Teaching & Learning

 A UNIQUE RANGE OF LEARNING OPPORTUNITIES FOR CHILDREN

-Koonwarra Village School couples the Victorian Curriculum with the Village School Curriculum to provide a unique teaching and learning environment.
-Our philosophy and guiding principles outline the broader framework within which teaching and learning occur, informing our day-to-day school life.
+Koonwarra Village School couples the Victorian Curriculum with our own curriculum priorities to provide a unique teaching and learning environment.
+Our philosophy and guiding principles outline the broader framework for teaching and learning, informing our day-to-day school life.

-The Victorian Curriculum forms the basis of our academic program, whilst the Village School Curriculum is a series of additional programs and elements integrated across all the features of school life.
-The school’s approach is expressed at Phillip Island Village School and Village High School, which were founded in line with the same philosophy.
-All three village schools have evolved in their own way and have their own individual ‘flavour’ but are underpinned by the same shared values and principles.
+The Victorian Curriculum forms the basis of our academic program, whilst a series of additional programs and elements are integrated across all the features of school life.
+The school’s approach is also expressed at Phillip Island Village School and Village High School, which were founded with the same philosophy.
+All three village schools have evolved in their own way and have their own individual ‘flavour’, but are underpinned by the same shared values and principles.

-At the heart of our teaching and learning model is a comprehensive framework created by KVS, which supports the incremental development of skills and attributes to become an ‘effective learner’.
+At the heart of our teaching and learning model is a comprehensive framework developed by KVS that supports the incremental development of skills and attributes to become an ‘effective learner’.
 An effective learner understands the skills needed to work independently and collaboratively to achieve learning success.
 A growth mindset enables students to ‘exercise’ and develop a suite of ‘executive functioning skills’.

 As the children’s skills develop, they begin to share decision-making with their mentors about the order and timing of their work tasks and how they are undertaken.
-The intention is to support children to become effective learners, with an understanding that these skills continue to develop over a lifetime and there is no ‘fixed’ endpoint.
+The intention is to support children in becoming effective learners, with the understanding that these skills continue to develop over a lifetime and that there is no ‘fixed’ endpoint.

-This progression is also reflected in our Student Planners, which are used in conjunction with a structured daily timetable.
+This progression is also reflected in our Student Planners, which are used alongside a structured daily timetable.
 A standard day at KVS includes periods of small-group direct instruction, independent learning time and whole-group activities.

 WHOLE SCHOOL PROGRAMS